AsyncVoid/envtime/README.md

 // You can use unwrap_or_else on the envtime macro let var = envtime!("TEST_NON_ENV").unwrap_or_else(|| String::from("hello"));
 assert_eq!(var, String::from("012"));
-// This resolves to "hello" assuming it is not defined at compile-time or runtime
+// This resolves to "hello" assuming it is not defined at compile time or runtime

 // Lets set a runtime variable to "123" env::set_var("TEST_RUN_ENV", "123");